When was the last time you left your home for longer than one day?

 So many of us are used to relying on guidebooks, filtering the stars and not reading actual reviews, never calling a business out of the belief of an abundance of resources.
 Even after putting travel on hold for more than a year and seeing the world change, do we really expect to keep playing the travel game by the old rules?

 It’s time to learn how to survive in the post-pandemic world and enjoy your experiences.

 Top five to survive

-I’m a travel designer and specialize in helping people plan their trips to ensure they enjoy their getaways from the moment they decide to go somewhere – be it a family gathering, fun new destination or a desire to unplug and change scenery.
+I’m a travel designer and specialize in helping people plan their trips to ensure they enjoy their getaways from the moment they decide to go somewhere – be it a family gathering, a fun new destination, or a desire to unplug and change scenery.